Electrical

 What is Fault Current?

-A fault current is an unintended situation that happens when one electrical conductor or more transmits to itself, to each other or to the ground.
+A fault current is unintended when one electrical conductor or more transmits to itself, each other, or the ground.

 It is not uncommon to experience a fault current in an electrical circuit—the presence of an open ground results in accidental electric shocks and device damage.

-Electric current is the normal systematic flow of electrons, electric charges between two different points through an electric wire.
+Electric current is the normal systematic flow of electric charges between two points through an electric wire.

-This current is measured in amps, with electric charges flowing between points A and B.
+This current is measured in amps, with electric charges between points A and B.

 The circuit then flows back to the panel where circuit breakers are installed.
 These circuit breakers trip to interrupt any faulty current flowing in by cutting off the power supply to the circuit.